mrz1836/go-whatsonchain/README.md

-help                   Show this help message install                Install the application install-go             Install the application (Using Native Go) lint                   Run the Go lint application release                Full production release (creates release in Github) release                Runs common.release then runs godocs release-snap           Test the full release (build binaries)
+help                   Show this help message install                Install the application install-go             Install the application (Using Native Go) lint                   Run the golangci-lint application (install if not found) release                Full production release (creates release in Github) release                Runs common.release then runs godocs release-snap           Test the full release (build binaries)